 Trans Day of Remembrance - 'A Memorial Prayer' by Rabbi Reuben Zellman

 Rabbi Mike Moskowitz

-Here at CBST, Rabbi Moskowitz studies, writes, and teaches on trans issues and Jewish sources, creating a body of work that Jews all over the world will be able to use.
-He will represent CBST, speaking and teaching on these topics in other communities.
-Email Rabbi Moskowitz at email@example.com and read some of his articles below:
+From his perspective as an Orthodox scholar and rabbi and committed ally to the trans world, here at CBST, Rabbi Moskowitz studies, writes, and teaches on trans issues and Jewish sources, creating a body of work that Jews all over the world will be able to use.
+He represents CBST, speaking and teaching on these topics in other communities.
+Email Rabbi Moskowitz at email@example.com and read some of his teaching below:

 What the Torah and Talmud Teach Us About Calling Transgender People By Their Names - Tablet (with Seth Marnin)

 The Torah of Action - My Jewish Learning

 I'm A Boy And These Are My Clothes - The New York Jewish Week